 If the stalk or leaf is broken, a white substance will ooze out (hence the common name).
 This white milky substance is toxic and should not be touched.
 People have gone blind form rubbing their eye after touching the sap.

 Leaves of Common Milkweed are opposite (paired) along the stalk and 8″ long by 3″ wide and oblong in shape.
 The edges have smooth margins and medium to dark green with a prominent central vein on the upper surface.
 The lower surface will have short hairs along it.

 A bloom of Common Milkweed consists of clusters of tiny flowers.
 The overall cluster is usually 2-4″ wide.
 Individual flowers are about 1/4″ diameter (6 mm) with 5 petals.
 The color ranges from white with purple mixed in on the stems.

-Common Milkweed has an extensive root system of rhizome roots.
+Common Milkweed has an extensive root system of rhizome roots, as well as a tap-root.
 This allows the plant to spread far and wide in an area.
 You’ll see in my example that I am transplanting small Milkweed starts that are 10-20′ away from the mother plant colony, but are connected by these long rhizome roots.

 In my experience Milkweed rhizome roots will be about 3″ deep in unobstructed soil.
 But the rhizomes will go deeper to get around any barriers.

 Overall root depth of Common Milkweed has been found to go as deep as 14′.